-As we prepare for another great year – full of cultural teachings, discoveries, relationship building, connections, support , we would like to end this month with some wisdom from Nehiyaw Elder Don Campbell.
+As we prepare for another great year – full of cultural teachings, discoveries, relationship building, connections, and support, we would like to close the year with wisdomfrom Nehiyaw Elder Don Campbell.

 Grandpa Don reminds us to pace ourselves at this busy time and to focus on balance and caring for our mental health.
 Self-care, he reminds, includes being gentle with ourselves, along with taking care and looking out for each other.